 Every Kid in a Park

-- Jan.
-16, 2017: Martin Luther King Jr. Day
+- Monday, January 15: Martin Luther King, Jr. Day

-- April 15-16, 2017: National Park Week opening weekend
+- Saturday, April 21: First day of National Park Week

-- Sept.
-30, 2017: National Public Lands Day
+- Saturday, September 22: National Public Lands Day

 Sequoia Parks Conservancy Naturalist Programs

-The Sequoia Parks Conservancy offers a broad array of programs throughout the year ranging from hikes with an expert naturalist to moonlight snowshoe walks to living history events where an SPC interpreter brings alive a character from the past.
+The Sequoia Parks Conservancy offers a broad array of programs throughout the year, ranging from hikes with an expert naturalist to moonlight snowshoe walks to living history events where an SPC interpreter brings alive a character from the past.

-December programs include:
+Current programs include:

 Walk to a sequoia tree or a meadow with a ranger.
 Join fellow visitors for an evening program.
 Take the kids on a Junior Ranger walk and become a Junior Ranger yourself!
 The National Park Service offers a changing set of ranger programs throughout the year, with new schedules posted frequently.